tc39/notes/meetings/2019-10/october-1.md

 MBS: (presents slides)

-LBR: Please let me know if there are any normative changes to the proposal so I can keep it in sync with test262
+LEO: Please let me know if there are any normative changes to the proposal so I can keep it in sync with test262

 MBS: Absolutely and there are no normative changes expected.